Law & Order: Special Victims Unit season 11: Guest stars

 Diora Baird portrayed a rape victim whose assault was witnessed by an illegal immigrant, who was reluctant to testify who herself was a victim of unspeakable war crimes in the Democratic Republic of the Congo she was portrayed by Saidah Arrika Ekulona, in the episode "Witness".
 Jill Scott, Lisa Arrindell Anderson and Quinton Aaron guest-starred in "Disabled", which aired March 24.
 Scott played the sister and caretaker of a former singer (Lisa Arrindell Anderson) who has severe multiple sclerosis and is raped.
 Aaron played Scott's son.
 Ann-Margret and Jaclyn Smith guest-starred in the episode "Bedtime" that aired March 31.
 Ann-Margret played "a star of commercials that were made in the '70s" and Smith a "retired cop who works with Benson and Stabler to solve an old crime".
-They were joined by Morgan Fairchild, Susan Anton, William Atherton and Renee Taylor, with Helen Shaver directing again.
+They were joined by Morgan Fairchild, Susan Anton, William Atherton and Renée Taylor, with Helen Shaver directing again.
 On August 21, 2010, Ann-Margret won the Emmy Award for Outstanding Guest Actress in a Drama Series for her performance in the episode.
 It was the first win of her career, after being nominated 5 times prior.
 Lynn Cohen guest-starred in the April 21 episode titled "Beef" playing a "matriarch of an Italian Beef Company".
 French actress Isabelle Huppert guest starred in the season finale as the mother of a kidnapped child.
 Tamara Tunie's character Melinda Warner nearly died of a gunshot wound in the episode.
 In an interview, Tunie revealed "I was excited about working with Isabelle because I love her work and have been a big fan of her films.
 But my immediate question was 'Do I live?'"